prelert/kibana-swimlane-vis/README.md

 Kibana enforces that installed plugins match the version of Kibana itself, so different releases of the swimlane plugin are available for each new Kibana release.

+The distribution for Kibana 7 has been built for versions:
+* 7.0.0

 The distribution for Kibana 6 has been built for versions:
 * 6.8.1